m-lego/m65/README.md

   * microcontroller is just a standard apm/stm32f103 blackpill from robotdyn  or gd32f303 bluepill plus from we act studio([gerbers](gerbers-stm32f103.zip)), version with stm32f401 available now too see the [gerbers](gerbers-stm32f401.zip)
   * rotary encoder (no switch)
+  * oled 128x32 i2c
   * optional led strip (you will need a full brick lego or one more layer..)

 **note** the holes in current version are cut at the official lego dimension.
 Unfortunately the drilling machines have tolerance and the same the lego making tools... the tolerance in lego varies with colour of the plastic... you will find some colours may not fit as well as others.
-I suggest you to use 1x2 plates if you want the finest keyboard, since they tend to bend the pcb... you will be amased but the force.
+I suggest you to use 1x2 and 1x4 plates if you want the finest keyboard, since they tend to bend the pcb... you will be amased but the force.

 if you do not want an angle for typing use a single sided plate as base.